BasaJess/2504_Aging_news/Project_folders/09_Review_adjustments_and_future/Howto Update this App.md

 ### "Modular"

-The App has bee desgined in a modular way to be able to switch pieces as it grows in the easiest posible way.
+The App has been desgined in a modular way to be able to switch pieces as it grows in the easiest posible way.

 As of May/05/2025 it is composed of three major modules